-Mary Anne Donovan is the maker and weaver at House of Woolly Thyme.
+Mary Anne Donovan is the textile artist and weaving mentor at House of Woolly Thyme.
 Her story of immersion into the world of tapestry weaving can be found on the blog, Why We Weave.

-In May 2017 after persuasion from friends, Mary Anne hosted her very first Intro to Weaving Workshop in her home with five friends.
+In May 2017 after persuasion from friends and fans of modern weaving, Mary Anne hosted her very first Intro to Weaving Workshop in her Lunenburg home with five friends.
 The group gathered around the family's dining room table with a heap of beautiful yarns and natural fibres, driftwood combed from local beaches, and a spread of wholesome foods and iced herbal tea (and perhaps a little wine).
 It was a relaxing, social and engaging afternoon and she was blown away by the emerging creativity and beautiful woven pieces that she was able to guide in this group of brand new weavers.
 Her weavers were delighted with the meditative craft and immensely proud of their one of a kind tapestry weavings.

 Reviews for House of Woolly Thyme Weaving Workshops